Busking and Street Entertainment

 You must leave your approved site in a clean tidy condition with all rubbish removed.

 Advertising signs, posters and placards are restricted to the immediate busking site provided they comply with Council's advertising sign requirements and are removed on completion of your performance.

 Performances must be provided free for unrestricted public viewing.
 Donations may be received from the public provided they are spontaneously and freely given.
 Canvassing for donations or payment is prohibited.

-Your permit is to be available for inspection by a Police or authorised Council Officer when required and all directions given by such officers must be immediately complied with.
+You must have your permit available for inspection by a Police or authorised Council Officer when required and all directions given by such officers must be immediately complied with.

 Council may revoke your permit at any time.

 Complete the Application Form for Street Entertainment Permit and submit to our Customer Service Centre at 16 Cobham Court for approval.

 Proof of identity and/or address and an audition may be required as part of the application process.

 Council’s public place events calendar will be checked upon receipt of your application to confirm the proposed performance date, time and place are available.
 If there are prior bookings, alternatives will be discussed with you.